THE guide to Amazon Fire Kids Tablets

 PBS Kids Games: A variety of mini games (some good, some less good, all appropriate) within the PBS Kids universe.

-Hungry Caterpillar: This is one of my very favorite games for young kids on the Kindle Fire.
+Hungry Caterpillar: This is one of my very favorite games for young kids on the Fire Kids.
 Unfortunately, there are several versions, and I cannot tell you the full name because Amazon doesn’t display them.
 My favorite is the icon that shows a Hungry Caterpillar with a red square, blue circle, and green triangle.
 This is one of my very favorite games for young kids.
 The learning is incredible.
 The other HC games we have are the HC app with number/letter blocks in the icon, and the icon that features a Hungry Caterpillar with a yellow sun in the lower right corner (with NO border on the image).

 Hot Wheels Activity Pack: This is basically a digital coloring book and has been a favorite for 3+ years.